Massachusetts Bay Colony: History

 Before the arrival of European colonists on the eastern shore of New England, the area around Massachusetts Bay was the territory of several Algonquian-speaking peoples, including the Massachusetts, Nausets, and Wampanoags.
-The Pennacooks occupied the Merrimack River valley to the north, and the Nipmucs, Pocumtucs, and Mahicans occupied the western lands of Massachusetts, although some of those tribes were under tribute to the Mohawks, who were expanding aggressively from upstate New York.
+The Pennacooks occupied the Merrimack River valley to the north and the Nipmucs, Pocumtucs, and Mahicans occupied the western lands of Massachusetts, although some of those tribes were under tribute to the Mohawks, who were expanding aggressively from upstate New York.
 The total Indigenous population in 1620 has been estimated to be 7,000.
 This number was significantly larger as late as 1616; in later years, contemporaneous chroniclers interviewed Indigenous people who described a major pestilence which killed as many as two-thirds of the population.
 The land-use patterns of the Indigenous people included plots cleared for agricultural purposes and woodland territories for hunting game.
 Land divisions among the tribes were well understood.

 During the early 17th century, several European explorers charted the area, including Samuel de Champlain and John Smith.
 Plans began in 1606 for the first permanent British settlements on the east coast of North America.
 On April 10, 1606, King James I of England granted a charter forming two joint-stock companies.
 Neither of these corporations was given a name by this charter, but the territories were named as the "first Colony" and "second Colony", over which they were respectively authorized to settle and to govern.
 Under this charter, the "first Colony" and the "second Colony" were to be ruled by a Council composed of 13 individuals in each colony.
 The charter provided for an additional council of 13 persons named "Council of Virginia" which had overarching responsibility for the combined enterprise.

 The "first Colony" ranged from the 34th- to 41st-degree latitude north; the "second Colony" ranged from the 38th- to 45th-degree latitude.
-(Note that the "first Colony" and the "second Colony" overlapped.
-The 1629 charter of Charles I asserted that the second Colony ranged from 40th to 48th degrees north latitude, which reduced the overlap.)
+(The "first Colony" and the "second Colony" overlapped.
+The 1629 charter of King Charles I asserted that the second Colony ranged from 40th to 48th degrees north latitude, which reduced the overlap.)
 Investors from London were appointed to govern over any settlements in the "first Colony"; investors from the "Town of Plimouth in the County of Devon" were appointed to govern over any settlements in the "second Colony".
 The London Company proceeded to establish Jamestown.
 The Plymouth Company under the guidance of Sir Ferdinando Gorges covered the more northern area, including New England, and established the Sagadahoc Colony in 1607 in Maine.
 The experience proved exceptionally difficult for the 120 settlers, however, and the surviving colonists abandoned the colony after only one year.
 Gorges noted that "there was no more speech of settling plantations in those parts" for a number of years.
 English ships continued to come to the New England area for fishing and trade with the Indigenous population.